 Columbia Green Technologies offers comprehensive green roof solutions for a variety of situations: extensive, semi-intensive and intensive roof gardens.
 Designers appreciate the flexibility to use trays or layered assemblies, as the project requirements dictate.
 Building owners love the single source ‘Roof to Green Roof’ warranty options provided through our roofing partners.
 Read more about our green roof products.

-Our roofing membrane partnerships allow us to offer single-source warranties on our assemblies.
-We partner with leading manufacturers of roofing materials to offer a complete solution for every type of roof construction.
+Our roofing membrane partnerships allow us to offer single-source warranties on our green roof assemblies.
+We partner with leading manufacturers of roofing materials to offer a complete green roof solution for every type of construction.
 Our products primarily sold through these partners.
 To read more about our partnerships and roofing options go to our partner page.

 Green roofs, also known as eco-roofs or vegetative roofs, are increasingly common.
 They are known as a great way to make a bleak space aesthetically pleasing, increasing property demand and value.
 However, there are other benefits that come from the implementation of green roofs.More Info >

-Green roofs, also known as eco-roofs or vegetative roofs, are increasingly common.
-They are known as a great way to make a bleak space aesthetically pleasing, increasing property demand and value.
+Green roofs, also known as eco-roofs or vegetated roofs, are increasingly common.
+They are known as a great way to make a bleak space aesthetically pleasing and increase property demand and value.
 However, there are other benefits that come from the implementation of green roofs.

-The potentially largest impact that green roofs have is on stormwater management.
-Continued expansion of urban development throughout the world results in increased amounts of impervious surfaces.
+The largest impact that green roofs have is on stormwater management.
+Continued expansion of urban development throughout the world has resulted in increasing amounts of impervious (hard) surfaces.
 These impervious surfaces decrease both infiltration and evaporative water loss from soils and plant surfaces due to the removal of native vegetation and natural ecosystems.
-In addition, pollutants deposited on these surfaces are transported into our surface waters; further degrading water quality and surrounding natural habitats.
-Columbia Green’s products help filter and clean the water as it makes its way to aquatic environments while also creating more energy efficient and sustainable buildings.
+In addition, pollutants deposited on these surfaces run off into our rivers and streams; further degrading water quality and surrounding natural habitats.
+Columbia Green’s products significantly decrease stormwater runoff, while also creating more energy efficient and sustainable buildings.

-Green buildings and green roofs are increasingly being looked at as ways to mitigate the threats and concerns surrounding climate change, water quality and the expanding gap that exists in energy supply and demand.
+Green buildings and green roofs are increasingly viewed as a solution to help mitigate the threats and concerns surrounding climate change, water quality and the expanding gap that exists in energy supply and demand.
 The application of a green roof can help to reduce energy costs related to heating and cooling through their insulating effects, providing the building owner with year round energy savings.
 Green roofs that are combined with solar panels have also been shown to produce even greater energy benefits due to increased panel efficacy that help contribute to lower a building’s overall energy consumption and environmental footprint.